Article Open Access Volume 2 · Issue 4 · 2022 pp. 192–199

 Predominant Risk Profiles of Middle-Aged Women Associated With Acute Myocardial Infarction and Coronary Atherosclerosis: A Cross Sectional Study in Macao

-Weng Chio Tam1, U Po Lam1, Toi Meng Mok1, Man Fai Ip1, Monica Pon2, Man Fong Chu1, Mario Évora1
+Weng Chio Tam1 ORCID, U Po Lam1 ORCID, Toi Meng Mok1 ORCID, Man Fai Ip1 ORCID, Monica Pon2 ORCID, Man Fong Chu1 ORCID, Mario Évora1 ORCID

 1 Department of Cardiology, Centro Hospitalar Conde São Januário, Macao, China